KCossey/CS625_HW1_FA21/Cossey_HW1_Sep9_21_Mkdn.md

     or use Shift-Return to run your change.
 What happens?
 How about `markPoint()`?*

-The command “.mark” is the shape of the points on the scatterplot.
+The command `.mark` is the shape of the points on the scatterplot.
-“.markSquare” creates square points, and “.markPoint” is a circle outline.
+`.markSquare` creates square points, and `.markPoint` is a circle outline.

 3.  *Under “Pick a location, see the weather forecast”, pick a location